google-ai-edge/mediapipe/docs/getting_started/js_utils.md

     .add([
       // a StaticText is simply a label new StaticText({title: 'MediaPipe Hands'}),
+      // Add the FPS control to the Control Panel fpsControl,
       // a Toggle is one with only 2 options (i.e., true or false) new Toggle({title: 'Selfie Mode', field: 'selfieMode'}),
       // A slider can have multiple options.
 This will have the options 1,2,3 and 4.